-Waiting times to access community services for children and young people have significantly improved in Northumberland and there has been large reductions in the number waiting in Newcastle and Gateshead.
+Waiting times to access community services for children and young people have significantly improved Northumberland there has been large reductions in the number waiting in Newcastle and Gateshead.
 Note that the methodology used calculate waiting times for children and voung people's services changing in 2019/20.